How To Care For Equine Wounds And Prevent Proud Flesh

 It is also important to note that while many wounds can be managed very successfully without too much veterinary involvement, those wounds that occur over joints and tendons do require veterinary assessment.

-In these situations the risk of infection is very high and death of your horse can be an avoidable consequence.
+In these situations, the risk of infection is very high and the death of your horse can be an avoidable consequence.

-Also note that Tetanus Vaccination is a MUST.
+Also, note that Tetanus Vaccination is a MUST.
 If your horse has not been vaccinated within 5 years then a booster and a tetanus anti-toxin will be required.
+(Please check with a vet).

 - Remove hair bordering the wound: apply KY jelly liberally all over the wound.